ZaHong/CSV_TXT_Converter/readme.md

-## CSV2TXT
+# CSV2TXT

-Simple python script that can convert csv files into txt files using space to seperate different coloumns
+Simple python script that can convert csv files into txt files using space to seperate different columns

-#Usage
+## Usage

 On terminal: